 If a study passes these bars, don’t let your skepticism falter.
 Ask yourself, has anyone else reported this before?
 Has anyone reported the opposite?
 Does it accord with related research on, say, lab animals, if the result is in people?

-Guest contributor Sharon Begley is the senior science writer at Stat, a new online publication covering the life sciences.
+Sharon Begley is the senior science writer at Stat, an online publication covering the life sciences.
 Before that she was the senior health and science correspondent at Reuters, the science columnist at The Wall Street Journal, and a science writer, editor, and columnist at Newsweek.
 Follow her on Twitter @sxbegle.